git-pull/website/code_explorer/django-vs-flask.rst

 ------------------------------------------

-The one thing that strikes me about Flask is it's really meant to stay out of the way.
-The API is, much like this website, documented in sphinx, it's straight-forward and puts code first.
+The one thing that strikes me about Flask is it's really meant to stay out of the way and put the developer into control.
+Even over things as granular as piecing together the ``Flask`` object, registering blueprints and starting the web server.

-I feel it almost puts the the job of getting a product shipped secondary.
+The API is, much like this website, documented in sphinx.
+Having good API documentation is important because that's how you'll be thinking in Flask.
+Further, you'll likely be reading Flask's code too to gain deeper understanding into it.

-It's *too* utilitarian, *too* much of a swiss-army knife.
+I feel it's *too* utilitarian, *too* much of a swiss-army knife.
+The control that Flask gives comes at the cost of omitting niceties I most web projects would actually *find helpful*, not an encumbrance.

 Over 10 years, the web hasn't changed that fundamentally that Rails and Django broke.
 On the contrary, they thrived since at the end of the day,